0xMukesh/solidity-quickstart/blog.md

 import "hardhat/console.sol"
 ```

 Now we have the superpowers to use console log in solidity.
-This makes debugging much more simpler.
+This makes debugging much simpler.

 ![](https://imgur.com/jxQdvKZ.png)

 Let's now start writing the actual smart contract 👀.
-In solidity the syntax of smart contract is similar to classes in other programming languages.
+In solidity, the syntax of a smart contract is similar to classes in other programming languages.

 ```solidity
 contract HelloWorld {